pip-webui/pip-webui-tutorial/step1/Readme.md

 };
 ```

-For more information on build tasks and configuration see [pip-webui-tasks module](https://github.com/pip-webui/pip-webui-tasks).
+For more information on build tasks and configuration,  see the [pip-webui-tasks module](https://github.com/pip-webui/pip-webui-tasks).

-### Create stubs for application source files
+### Create stubs for the application source files

-In the **/src** folder create the following files:
+In the **/src** folder, create the following files:

 ##### index.ts
 ```javascript